Cicada-Software/cicada/docs/ci-lang/shell-stmt.md

 ## Notes on Environment Variables

 By default, Cicada will inject environment variables into each command before running it.
-In addition, environment variables that are set while running a `shell` command will not be saved.
+However, environment variables that are set while running a `shell` command will not be saved.

 For example: